jenashauryasikt/jenashauryasikt.github.io/content/blog/lap-mcm/index.md

 ![img 9](images/9.png "Fig. 9 Super-resolution using TFMCM on colored images")

+### Future Work

+1. Large scale extension of TFMCM: Develop an iterative solution for the TFMCM optimization problem, in the primal form.
+2. Exhaustive exploration of the unlabelled samples based feature selection, as an individual research problem.

 The thesis presentation slide deck can be found [here](BTP_Presentation.pdf).

 The thesis dissertation report can be found [here](BTP.pdf).